 A hydrographic surveyor measures and maps marine environments, such as rivers, lakes and oceans.
-They can be involved in work such as installing oil rigs and docks, and environmental research.
+They can be involved in work such as installing oil rigs and docks, renewable energy technology and environmental research.
 They are also known as hydrographers.

 You could be:

 carrying out geotechnical, geophysical and hydrographic surveying

 possibly using traditional equipment such as theodolites, but, more probably, using advanced technology such as satellite, laser scanners, sonar and geographical information systems (GIS)

 producing accurate charts of the marine environments, locating rocks, sandbanks and possible obstructions

 planning routes over areas that may never have been surveyed before and advising on the direction and speed vessels should travel at